claus-codes/tutorials/README.md

   numberProperty: 58008,
 };
 ```
-Constant value `testObject` is defined with two properties:
+Constant `testObject` is defined with two properties:
 - `textProperty` with the value of `"words are fun"`.
 - `numberProperty` with the value of `58008`.